sagars01/stable-diffusion-free-gpu/README.md

-## A modular approach to GenAI using Hugging Face.
+## A modular approach to GenAI using microsoft/DialoGPT-small